-In order to combat his color blindness wore from 2004 an external antenna, which translated the colors into sounds and served as an “external eye” device, which now was placed inside his skull.
+In order to combat his color blindness, he wore from 2004 an external antenna, which translated the colors into sounds and served as an “external eye” device, which is now placed inside his skull.

 Now, it affects him even more, as it is an essential part of his body.
-The scientific team that worked on the project explained that the microchip, equipped with cutting-edge software, converts light waves into sound waves and then “sends” them to Harbisson through vibrations, which he can feel in his bones.
+The scientific team that worked on the project explained that the microchip, equipped with cutting-edge software, converts light waves into sound waves and then “sends” them to Neil Harbisson through vibrations, which he can feel in his bones.

-Moving a step further, the scientific team has added wifi connection to the microchip, which now allows the British artist to “listen to the colored images he receives on his smart devices, without even looking at them.”
+Moving a step further, the scientific team has added wi-fi connection to the microchip, which now allows the British artist to “listen to the colored images he receives on his smart devices, without even looking at them.”